 The basic steps to launch an instance are listed here.

-1. Select projects, then click on create a new project
+1. Select projects, then click on CREATE NEW PROJECT

 In the below case, there are already two projects directories.

-2. Fill in Project name and a description.
-Select create
+2. Fill in Project Name and Description.
+Select CREATE

 Now this project should show up as a project.
-For example, if I named the project “test”, you will see a project called test as shown below.
+For example, if I named the project “test”, you will see a project named test, as shown below.

 3. Click on the project “test”